Dimensional Fund Advisors Ltd. : Form 8.3 - REACH PLC - Ordinary Shares

 TOTAL:

 *Dimensional Fund Advisors Ltd. and / or its affiliates do not control voting discretion for 189,138 shares.
-Please note there were net transfers in of 9,694 shares.
+Please note, there were net transfers in of 8,932 shares.

 All interests and all short positions should be disclosed.